spaceforcode/membership-service/README.md

   }
 ]
 ```

 ### Get Member by ID
 Retrieves a specific member by their ID.

 - URL:`/v2/members/{id}`
 - Method: GET
 - Parameter
     - `id`:Member ID
-- Response: `MemberResponseV2`  - Details of the member with the specified ID
+- Response:Details of the member with the specified ID

 ```
 {